VibhasGoel1/BA780/README.md

 # BA780

-The project is an undertaking of a team project for the completion of BA775(Business Analytics Toolbox) Course at Boston University, Questrom School of Business.
+The project is an undertaking of a team project for the completion of BA780(Intro To Data Analystics) Course at Boston University, Questrom School of Business.
 The team members are as follows

 Carolina Bellani
 Ojus Sindwani